 Flood’s mother, Elizabeth Thorn Scott Flood, led the 19th Century campaign for desegregated education in California and founded the state’s first African American school in Sacramento in 1854.
 Her father Isaac Flood, one of the first African American residents of Oakland, California, also fought for education and equality for blacks.

 Frank Marshall Davis rose to prominence as a poet and journalist during the Depression and the Second World War.
 Prior to his departure for the Territory of Hawaii in 1948, he found himself the subject of adulation by many readers but also the target of careful scrutiny by the Federal Bureau of Investigation and the House Un-American Activities Committee.
 Part of the reason for these diverging, oppositional interests was his social realist poetry.
 Poetry for him became an alternative mode of expression, one that provided release from the “objectivity” demanded by the medium of journalism.
 It enabled him to respond “subjectively” to a world of racial discrimination, labor inequity, differential politics, and so much more that burdened and stifled one’s very humanity.
 As a result, manifested in his poetry is a profound celebration of the self, characteristically revealed in robust statements of urban themes, a fierce social consciousness, a strong declamatory voice, and an almost rabid race pride.
-Given American racial dynamics during this period, Davis’s verse, in some ways, was appropriate for its day and
+Given American racial dynamics during this period, Davis’s verse, in some ways, was appropriate for its day and time.
+Arguably, it mig

 Born August 9, 1884 in Reading, Pennsylvania, Daisy Lampkin became one of the most highly acclaimed African American women of her time.
-While Lampkin is best known for becoming the first women to be elected to the national board of the NAACP, she spent much of her life rallying for racial and gender equality.
+While Lampkin is best known for becoming the first woman to be elected to the national board of the NAACP, she spent much of her life rallying for racial and gender equality.

 Lampkin’s social and political activism began shortly after graduating from high school.
 After migrating to Pittsburgh, Lampkin worked as a motivational speaker for housewives and organized women into consumer protest groups.
 In addition, as an active member of the Lucy Stone Women’s Suffrage League and the National Suffrage League, Lampkin rallied for women’s right to vote.
 Understanding the challenges specific to African American women, she also became involved with the National Association for Colored Women (NACW), and was later named national organizer and chair of the executive board.